Common minke whale: North Atlantic

 In the North Atlantic, minke whales produce downsweeps and "pulse" or "thump trains".
-Downsweeps, which last 0.4 seconds in duration and sweep down from 100-200 Hz (median: 118 Hz) to below 90 Hz (median: 80 Hz) have been recorded in the St. Lawrence estuary of eastern Canada.
+Downsweeps, which last 0.4 seconds in duration and sweep down from 100 to 200 Hz (median: 118 Hz) to below 90 Hz (median: 80 Hz) have been recorded in the St. Lawrence estuary of eastern Canada.
 Pulse trains have been recorded off Puerto Rico and in Massachusetts Bay.
 Two types, "speed-up" and "slow-down", were recorded off Puerto Rico, while the same two calls as well as a "constant" call, were recorded in Massachusetts Bay.
 They differ in pulse rate, peak frequency, and duration.
 In the latter area, slow-down was the most commonly recorded type.
 Their peak frequencies ranged from 58 to 136 Hz and each pulse lasted from 0.07 to 0.12 seconds, together producing pulse trains of 12.4 to 39.8 seconds in duration.
 Detections of pulse trains peaked during August and September, with most calls being heard from mid-July to mid-November.
 None were recorded in January and February and few were detected from March to June.
 The pulse trains off Puerto Rico were recorded in March.